-The Partners Outdoors program was initiated in 1992 to draw together tomorrow's leaders from federal recreation-providing agencies and the recreation industry in order to accomplish two goals: (1) to reinforce an awareness of shared customers and interdependence of the public and private sectors and (2) to stimulate partnership-based actions to better serve recreation visitors to public lands.
-After well more than a decade, it is clear that the sessions have achieved both goals.
+The Partners Outdoors program was initiated in 1992 to draw together leaders from federal recreation-providing agencies and the recreation industry in order to accomplish two goals: (1) to reinforce an awareness of shared customers and interdependence of the public and private sectors and (2) to catalyze partnership-based actions to better serve recreation visitors to public lands.
+After two decades, it is clear that the sessions have achieved both goals.
 The tangible results of Partners Outdoors are especially heartening.
 Major actions have occurred as direct outgrowths of Partners Outdoors meetings; dozens of other advances have developed as participants maintained contact long after the formal sessions adjourned.